My Lovable app got hacked, what do I do?

 - **Email affected users within 72 hours.** GDPR and most state laws require this.
 One honest email is infinitely better than being caught hiding it later.

 **The #1 cause on Lovable** is a Supabase Row-Level-Security (RLS) policy that lets any logged-in user read every row in a table, not just their own.
 The fix is one SQL migration.
-Securie's free scan (launching this year) will tell you exactly which tables are affected, in plain English.
-Get on the list now and it runs on your app in week 1.
+When your repo is enabled, Securie will tell you exactly which tables are affected, in plain English.
+Request access at /scan.

 People also ask